landnthrn/ForceSleep-Plus-Sleep-Warning/README.md

 — **Want you're PC to sleep after a download/upload is expected to finish?** Set a sleep timer for it

-— **You're PC refues to sleep and you just can't figure out the cause of it?** This will simulate the default sleeping system for you
+— **You're PC refuses to sleep and you just can't figure out the cause of it?** This will simulate the default sleeping system for you

 ---